karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 ![platform-img-no-new-update](/img/platform-img-no-new-update.png)

-In the image below you can see that there were no new update available on the Microsoft Artifact Registry so the pipeline ended there.
+In the image above you can see that there were no new updates available on the Microsoft Artifact Registry so the pipeline ended there.

-Now let's force the creation of a new platform image, to do that we need to check the ``force_update`` parameter in the pipeline.
+Now let's force the creation of a new version of the platform image, to do that we need to check the ``force_update`` parameter when trying to manually execute the pipeline.

 ![platform-img-force-update](/img/platform-img-force-update.png)

-Let's take a look at AWS ECR after forcing the creation of a new platform image version a couple more times.
+Let's take a look at the AWS ECR repository after creating a couple more versions of this image.

 ![platform-img-autoincrement-version-tag](/img/platform-img-autoincrement-version-tag.png)

 As you can see in the image above.
 - The tag _"6.0-bullseye-slim"_ has been automatically versioned everytime a new version of the platform image has been pushed into ECR.
-- The ``latest`` tag points to the latest version of this platform image.
+- The ``latest`` tag is a mutable tag that always points at the latest version of the platform image.
-- The ``6`` tag points to the latest version of this platform image.
+- The ``6`` is a mutable tag that always points at the latest version of the platform image.

 And that's it!